ActiveThis profile is actively maintained

 Genisa signes agreement on leasing of Ngabe land

 Genisa signed an agreement on leasing terms of Ngäbe land, with the Cacique.
 However, the Cacique was not backed by the Ngäbe General Congress, which makes the agreement invalid.

 multilateral development banks

-Late 2010, GENISA, which already had financing for Barro Blanco approved for funding by a German (DEG) and a Dutch Development bank (FMO), withdrew their application for funding from the European Investment Bank (EIB) after learning that bank officials planned to visit the affected area themselves.
+The project is expected to cost USD 78.3 million.
+In 2010, GENISA, which already had financing for Barro Blanco approved by a German (DEG) and a Dutch Development bank (FMO), withdrew their application for funding from the European Investment Bank (EIB) after learning that bank officials planned to visit the affected area themselves.
 Instead, it received funding from the Central American Bank of Economic Integration.